tjmahr/fillgaze/README.md

 -   \[x\] Converting offscreen values into proper `NA` values.
 -   \[x\] Identifying and describing gaps of missing values (streaks of successive `NA`s).
 -   \[x\] Interpolating the values in a gap.
--   \[ \] Writing tests to confirm that everything works as expected. :innocent:
+-   \[x\] Writing tests to confirm that everything works as expected. :innocent:

 ### Setting values in several columns to `NA`